 Accreditation

 Although the accreditation and regulation of higher education systems varies across different regions, it is frequently the case that the general directions, aims and recommendations are provided by one or more high level bodies, institutions, or committees.
 For example, in the European Union, most countries within the European Higher Education Area [2] operate under the European Association for Quality Assurance in Higher Education [3] and ‘agree to and adopt reforms on higher education on the basis of common key values’, a process that allows ‘countries, institutions and stakeholders of the European area to continuously adapt their higher education systems making them more compatible and strengthening their quality assurance mechanisms’ [2].
 Consistency and comparability among the systems and qualifications of the various different countries is ensured by means of common frameworks and standards, such as the European Qualification Framework (EQF) and the National Qualifications Frameworks (NQF) under the general context of the European Commission [4].
-Such systems commonly use a common grade-based scale that allows each region or country to conform to the global requirements of each level of training and qualification (e.g. EQF), while implementing and running regional content and training (NQF; Fig. 1, [5]).
+Such systems commonly use a common grade-based scale that allows each region or country to conform to the global requirements of each level of training and qualification (e.g. EQF), while implementing and running regional content and training [5].

 In the United States, although there is no single authority that is solely responsible for the accreditation and regulation of the higher education system, both the U.S. government and non-government bodies like the Council for Higher Education Accreditation (CHEA) provide nationwide guidance and accreditation regulation using global recommendations and classifications of training levels and qualifications [6].